jeremyfix/deeplearning-lectures/Webpage/01-pytorch-object-detection.md

 One extension is then 1) to allow every grid cell to output $k$ bounding boxes and 2) to constrain these bounding boxes to have specific aspect ratios.

+### Extracting features at multiple scales

+If you read the YoLo v3[@Redmon2018], or SSD paper[@Liu2015], you will notice that the authors extract bounding boxes at multiple scales taking as input features maps at different depth in the feature extractor convolutional body.

 ### Focal loss

 In the RetinaNet paper [@Lin2017], it is suggested that training an object detector is easier using a focal loss which decreases the influence of the correctly predicted targets.
 In the context of classification, instead of using the cross-entropy loss